A young woman listens to music on her phone while shopping at a store.

 Credit card fees can quickly add up

 Credit card accounts may come with fees and interest payments.
-For example, you may be charged a late fee if you fail to make the minimum payment required by the due date.
-According to the Office of the Comptroller of the Currency (OCC), if you use your card to get cash, your credit card issuer may charge a cash advance fee (this fee may be greater than what you might pay when using a debit card to get cash).
+For example, you may incur a late fee if you fail to make the minimum payment by the due date.
+According to the Office of the Comptroller of the Currency, if you use your card to get cash, your credit card issuer may charge a cash advance fee.
+This fee may be greater than what you might pay when using a debit card to get cash.
 You may also face interest charges according to the account’s cash advance APR.
-While Discover has no annual fee on any of our cards, other credit card companies may charge an annual fee that may cost more than the rewards you earn.
-If you carry a balance month-over-month, you may pay interest charges on your outstanding balance.

 Was this article helpful?